Skip to main content

 GIF demoing toggling the Table of Contents block on

-Before the Table of Contents block populates any content, you must add headings to your page.
+Before the Table of Contents populates any content, you must add headings to your page.
 You will also need to set anchor links for each heading item.
 To learn more about setting you anchor links, you can read our anchor links documentation.

 After populating your headings and anchor links, they will automatically be added to your table of contents.
 You can also modify the section title, anchor links, and hide sections you don’t want to include.